scalar-labs/scalar-ist/docs/how_to_use_en.md

 ### Register the user profile information of the business operator handling personal information

-You first need admin profile, and then you can register the user profile.
+You first need an admin profile, and then you can register the user profile.
 ```console
 ./upsert_user_profile_admin
 ./upsert_user_profile_controller